akilakila/spot/README.md

-# spot
+# Spot

-simple frontend website to compare music profiles
+Website to compare music preferences, and test your friends on how well they know you!